cjdbarlow/bedside-notebook/howto.md

 * Dissolve ICU 'concepts' into a more appropriate category (or at least some of, ?organ donation separately)

 * ?Create integumentary section for osteomyelitis, NSTI, etc

+* ?Change pharmacological to prescription, to encompass fluids and blood, etc